thibauts/b-spline/README.md

 ### `bspline(t, order, points[, knots, weights])`

 * `t` position along the curve in the [0, 1] range
 * `order` order of the curve.
-Must be less than the number of control points.
+Must be less than or equal to the number of control points.
 2 is linear, 3 is quadratic, 4 is cubic, and so on.
 * `points` control points that will be interpolated.
 Can be vectors of any dimensionality (`[x, y]`, `[x, y, z]`, ...)
 * `knots` optional knot vector.
-Define the interpolation intervals on `t` of the control points.
+Allow to modulate the control points interpolation spans on `t`.
 Must be a non-decreasing sequence of `number of points + order` length values.
 * `weights` optional control points weights.
 Must be the same length as the control point array.